 - Include the loan return form and/or letter stating from whom and to whom the specimens are being sent and the loan number!

 - Seal shipping box with clear shipping tape and label all four sides of box with "Fragile" or "Handle with Care" labels.

 In order to ensure that our specimens are returned in good shape, please follow the guidelines below when returning borrowed specimens in fluid back to AMNH.

 Ethanol (ethyl alcohol) 70% and above is regulated for transport.
 Concentrations between 10-80% fall into Packing Group III.
 Concentrations above 80% fall into Packing Group II.

 Always inform your lender that you are returning specimens.
 If returning specimens from outside the U.S., inform your lender prior to shipping so that we can complete the necessary US Fish & Wildlife Import/Export 3-177 declaration.

-- The maximum quantity of dangerous goods per inner receptacle cannot exceed 30 ml.
-This inner receptacle cannot be full of liquid at 55 C (131 F) and should be of plastic with .2 mm thickness, earthenware, glass or metal.
+The maximum quantity of dangerous goods per inner receptacle cannot exceed 30 mL.
+This inner receptacle cannot be full of liquid at 55 C (131 F).
+The total liquid per package must not exceed 1L.

-- The secondary containers must be packed securely in a strong box or other container that complies with DOT (Department of Transportation) mandated drop and compressive load tests without breakage or leakage.
+- Packages must comply with DOT (Department of Transportation) mandated drop and compressive load tests without breakage or leakage.

 - Packages should be able to be dropped from 1.8 m (5.9 f) onto a solid, unyielding surface on each side of the package without damaging the containers inside.